 The July 2015 license agreement between us and Hepalink was amended effective May 1, 2020 such that we agreed to pay up to CAD\$8.0 million of clinical development costs associated with apabetalone, including a global Phase 3 clinical trial (which we intend to perform in any event), in the Territories and if the costs incurred by Resverlogix up to December 31, 2021 total less than CAD\$8 million, then Resverlogix and Hepalink shall negotiate a mutually-agreeable timeframe regarding any difference, in principle by not later than June 30, 2022.
+Resverlogix has not yet incurred significant applicable clinical development costs; accordingly, Resverlogix and Hepalink intend to come to an agreement on an appropriate extended timeframe.

 In July 2020, we entered into an agreement with a supplier to settle amounts owing by us, whereby we agreed to pay a reduced amount in three instalments of \$200,000, \$550,000 and \$550,000 on August 1, 2020, September 1, 2020 and October 1, 2020 respectively.
-We paid the August 1, 2020 instalment, and have paid an additional \$600,000, but have not yet paid the remaining balance of \$500,000.
-Until we pay the remaining \$500,000, thereby satisfying our obligations pursuant to the agreement, it is possible that the supplier could assert that we are in default and could pursue any remedies that may be available to them.
+We paid the August 1, 2020 instalment, and have paid an additional \$800,000, but have not yet paid the remaining balance of \$300,000.
+Until we pay the remaining \$300,000, thereby satisfying our obligations pursuant to the agreement, it is possible that the supplier could assert that we are in default and could pursue any remedies that may be available to them.